Skip to main content

 Figure (\PageIndex{35}\): Hamilton Smith and Daniel Nathans at the Nobel Prize press conference, 12 October 1978 (reproduced with permission from Susie Fitzhugh).
 Original Repository: Alan Mason Chesney Medical Archives, Daniel Nathans Collection.
 Image from: Pingoud, A., Wilson, G.G., and Wende, W. (2014) Nuc Acids Res 42(12):7489-7527.

 Restriction Enzymes that recognize the same DNA sequence, regardless of where they cut, are termed ‘isoschizomers’ (iso = equal; skhizo = split).
-Isoschizomers that cut the same sequence at different positions are further termed ‘neoschizomers’ (neo = new).
+Isoschizomers that cut the same sequence at different positions are called ‘neoschizomers’ (neo = new).
 Isoschizomers that cut at the same position are frequently, but not always, evolutionarily drifted versions of the same enzyme (e.g. BamHI and OkrAI).
 Neoschizomers, on the other hand, are often evolutionarily unrelated enzymes (e.g.EcoRII and MvaI).

 Type II Restriction Enzymes are a conglomeration of many different proteins that, by definition, have the common ability to cleave duplex DNA at a fixed position within, or close to, their recognition sequence.
-This cleavage generates reproducible DNA fragments, and predictable gel electrophoresis patterns, properties that have made these enzymes invaluable reagents for laboratory DNA manipulation and investigation.
+This cleavage generates reproducible DNA fragments and predictable gel electrophoresis patterns, properties that have made these enzymes invaluable reagents for laboratory DNA manipulation and investigation.
 Almost all Type II Restriction Enzymes require divalent cations, usually Mg2+, as essential components of their catalytic sites.
 Ca2+, on the other hand, often acts as an inhibitor of Type II Restriction Enzymes.

-EcoR1 EcoRI_restriction_enzyme_recognition_site.svg
+EcoR1

-Sma1 SmaI_restriction_enzyme_recognition_site.svg
+Sma1

 Table \(\PageIndex{8}\): Staggered and blunt end cut sequences by EcoR1 and Sma1

 Type II Restriction Enzymes initially bind non-specifically with the DNA and proceed to slide down the DNA scanning for recognition sequences as shown in Figure (\PageIndex{36}\):.
-Upon binding to the correct palindromic sequence the enzyme associates with the metal cofactor and mediates catalytic cleavage of the DNA using the mechanism of strain distortion and catalysis by approximation.
+Upon binding to the correct palindromic sequence, the enzyme associates with the metal cofactor and mediates catalytic cleavage of the DNA using the mechanism of strain distortion and catalysis by approximation.

 Figure (\PageIndex{36}\): DNA Recognition and Cleavage by Type II Restriction Endonucleases.
 (A) Pictorial view of an EcoRV dimer scanning nonspecifically along the DNA until a specific binding site is recognized.
 This causes coupling with the metal cofactor and strain distortion of the DNA.
 Hydrolysis of the phosphodiester bond is mediated and the DNA cleavage products are released from the enzyme.
 (B) shows a space-filling model of EcoRV DNA recognition and cleavage.
 Figure (A) from Pingoud, A., Wilson, G.G., and Wende, W. (2014) Nuc Acids Res 42(12):7489-7527. and Figure (B) from Thomas Splettstoesser

 One of the most important questions regarding the catalytic mechanism of a hydrolase is whether hydrolysis involves a covalent intermediate, as is typical for the proteases described previously.
 This can be decided by analyzing the stereochemical course of the reaction.
-This was done first for EcoRI, and later for EcoRV.
+This was done first for EcoRI and later for EcoRV.
 Both enzymes were found to cleave the phosphodiester bond with inversion of the chiral center at the phosphorus, which argues against the formation of a covalent enzyme–DNA intermediate.
 Thus, it is proposed that cleavage involves the direct nucleophilic attack of the substrate by a water molecule, as shown in Figure (\PageIndex{37}\) below.

 General Mechanism for DNA Cleavage by EcoRI and EcoRV.svgFigure (\PageIndex{37}\): A General Mechanism for DNA Cleavage by EcoRI and EcoRV.
 An activated water molecule attacks the phosphorous in-line with the phosphodiester bond to be cleaved, which proceeds with an inversion of configuration.
 X, Y, and Z are a general base, a Lewis acid, and a general acid, respectively.
 Figure adapted from: Pingoud, A., Wilson, G.G., and Wende, W. (2014) Nuc Acids Res 42(12):7489-7527.